yaz0r/Noah/README.md

-# Noah: reverse engineering of a game with mechas, martial art and where you kill God.
+# Noah: reverse engineering of a Xenogears.

+This is a decompilation of Xenogears for PS1, based on the US release.
+It is non-matching and doesn't compile for PS1, instead targetting more modern system.
+The code is also more strict than the original C code probably was.

 # Build:
 Only Windows builds are supported right now.
 You need vs2022 installed with CMake